 Larvae stages are small, around 1/4″, but can grow to 1/2″ or more before pupating.
 Because of their small size and ability to “match” the color of their host plant, budworms can be hard to find or see.
-Unfortunately their damage to is easy to notice.
+Unfortunately their damage to is easy to notice as is their droppings.

 Budworms most like to feed on young flowering buds.
-They’ll ravish the flower as quick as it grows causing unsightly damage and though this damage usually isn’t enough to cause the plant to die, eventually the leaves and stems of the host plant will get targeted which can lead to it’s demise.
-Budworms can easily feed on all parts of the host plant so when the flowers cease to emerge, the plant will be in real jeopardy of injury if left untreated.
+They’ll ravish the flower as quick as it grows causing unsightly damage and though this damage usually isn’t enough to cause the plant to die, eventually the leaves and stems of the host plant will stop growing.
+If the plant stops producing new buds, the worms will move to the leaves of the host plant.
+Typical sign of damage will be brown spots, disappearing buds or leaves, black pellets (their feces) and the feeding worm.

 BEST BUDWORM SPRAY ^

-Fortunately budworms are easy to control.
-For non edible plants like jasmine or geraniums, BIFEN IT is a water based concentrate that can be applied using any standard PUMP SPRAYER and it’s very active on all budworm species and one treatment will knock them out.
+Fortunately budworms are easy to control with the right product.
+For non edible plants like jasmine, roses or geraniums, BIFEN XTS is highly active on all budworm species and one treatment will knock them out.
 Be sure to treat all parts of the plant as well as the ground underneath.
-This insures you’ll get any migrating budworms that are on their way to the soil to pupate.
+This insures you’ll get the migrating budworms moving to the soil to pupate.

-If the host plant will yield fruit, vegetables or if it’s a species you’ll harvest like the tobacco plant, use an organic gardening approved product like MULTIPURPOSE INSECT KILLER.
+If the host plant will yield fruit or vegetables or if it’s a species you’ll harvest like the tobacco plant, use an organic gardening approved product like INSECTICIDAL SOAP.
 This concentrate can safely be applied to any plant that will yield fruits or vegetables yet it’s strong enough to take care of most any pest including budworms.
 Spray twice a month when budworms are active during the budding season for your plants.

 ORGANIC DUST FOR BUDWORMS ^

 If preferred, you can dust edible plants with BT GARDEN DUST.
 This dust is odorless and uses a tiny bacteria which will kill insects that ingest it.
-Focus your treatment on the part of the plant they’re targeting by using a HAND DUSTER or DUSTIN MIZER and apply the dust as often as is necessary.
-During the growing season, this could be once every 1-2 week depending on how much rain you get.
+Focus your treatment on the part of the plant they’re targeting by using a HAND DUSTER or DUSTIN MIZER and apply the dust once a week.

 CONTACT US ^